porsche-design-system/porsche-design-system/packages/components-js/src/components/layout/grid/grid.design.md

 Show Layout.

 ### Viewport range
-To provide consistency throughout all Porsche web experiences, all layouts should be optimised for a viewport range from **320px** to a maximum of **1920px**.
-For viewport sizes from 1920px onwards a growing white space outside the left and right edge should be used.
+To provide consistency throughout all Porsche web experiences, all layouts should be optimised for a viewport range from **320 px** to a maximum of **1920 px**.
+For viewport sizes from 1920 px onwards a growing white space outside the left and right edge should be used.
+This can be done by using the [Content Wrapper](#/components/layout/content-wrapper) component.

 ![Porsche Design System grid architecture](./assets/grid-maxwidth.png)